 Moreover, one particular NGO highlighted a very specific risk linked to imports from Israel.
 Large Dutch distributors and importers purchasing products and raw materials from Israel can demand that these do not come from the Israeli settlements.
-However, in practice these products and raw materials are mixed231.
+However, in practice these products and raw materials are mixed.

 The overview given above is based on the written input we received from 16 organisations.
-In many cases, this input included highly detailed argumentation with references to sources used, particularly regarding the risks for women and children in the extraction of gold232, agro commodities (such as cocoa233), cotton and clothing234, leather (shoes)235 and electronics236.
+In many cases, this input included highly detailed argumentation with references to sources used, particularly regarding the risks for women and children in the extraction of gold, agro commodities (such as cocoa), cotton and clothing, leather (shoes) and electronics.